 March Reflection: Theology and U/U Identity

 After watching the dialogue, engage in individual or small group reflection using the small group ministry module designed for the month of March.

 April 7, 2018 Dialogue: Freedom and Resistance

 The second gathering of our global theologians took place at The Community Church (UU), New York City, on April 7, 2018 as the final event of the annual UU United Nations Office Spring Seminar.
 The dialogue focused on how U/U theology guides and sustains us as leaders and partners in Resistance movements.

 May Reflection: Freedom and Resistance

 After watching the dialogue, engage in individual or small group reflection using the small group ministry module designed for the month of May.

-July 9, 2018 Dialogue: Religious Freedom in the Era of Rising Intolerance
+July 9, 2018 Dialogue: Tradition and Freedom in Global U/Uism

-The third gathering of our global theologians will be held in Kolozsvár, Transylvania (Romania) during the Inauguration of the Hungarian Unitarian Church's new Religious Freedom Center.
+The fifth gathering of our global theologians will be held in Kolozsvár, Transylvania (Romania) during the Inauguration of the Hungarian Unitarian Church's new Religious Freedom Center.
 Join us in person or online at 11 a.m.
 (US-Eastern) as the dialogue focuses on tensions between "Tradition and Freedom" for our global faith community.